Gabrielle (singer)

-Louise Gabrielle Bobb (born 19 July 1969), known professionally as Gabrielle, is a British singer and songwriter.
-Bobb was born in Hackney, London.
-She released her debut single, "Dreams", in 1993, and it topped the UK Singles Chart the same year.
-Her other singles include "Going Nowhere", "Give Me a Little More Time", "Walk On By", and "If You Ever" — a duet with East 17.
+Louisa Gabriella Bobb (born 19 July 1969), known professionally as Gabrielle, is an English singer and songwriter.
+Born in Hackney, London, she released her debut single, "Dreams", in 1993, and it topped the UK Singles Chart the same year.
+Her other singles include "Going Nowhere", "Give Me a Little More Time", "Walk On By", and "If You Ever" – a duet with East 17.

-After a few quiescent years, Gabrielle made a comeback with "Rise", which became her second UK number one, in 2000.
+After a few inactive years, Gabrielle made a comeback with "Rise", which became her second UK number one, in 2000.
 Her album of the same name reached the top spot on the UK Albums Chart, where it stayed for three weeks.
 The song "Out of Reach", from the soundtrack to Bridget Jones's Diary, reached number four on the UK Singles Chart.
 She released the compilation Dreams Can Come True, Greatest Hits Vol. 1 in 2001.

 Early life

-Gabrielle was born in London as Louise Gabrielle Bobb to parents from Dominica.
+Gabrielle was born on 19 July 1969 in London, as Louisa Gabriella Bobb to parents from Dominica.
 She and her three brothers were brought up by their mother, Patricia.
 Gabrielle credited her mother for her love of soul and reggae music.